KohinaTheCat/clarachick.me/src/markdowns/kohinarun.md

-**note:**

-the file uploaded is not the final product, rather the most recent version I managed to recover.
+> *note:* the file uploaded is not the final product, but the most recent version I managed to recover.

 <br>

-**the idea:**

-*Kohina!Run* is a RPG, where the player plays as a girl whose ultimate goal is to make a bowl of noodles.
+`Kohina!Run` is an RPG, where the player plays as a girl whose ultimate goal is to make a bowl of noodles.

 This game was completed through the collaborative efforts between myself and two other members of my group.
 We managed to draw and color all the sprites and backgrounds, code, test, debug, and ultimately finish this game.